 With the tips above, you don’t have to keep wondering how you can implement self-care anymore!
-Stay consistent with your routines and implement these ideas one at a time.
+Stay consistent with your routines, practice self-compassion, and implement these ideas one at a time.
 Taking time for self-care for mental and physical health just got simple for you!

 June J. Pilcher, Douglas R. Ginter, Brigitte Sadowsky, Sleep quality versus sleep quantity: Relationships between sleep and measures of health, well-being and sleepiness in college students, Journal of Psychosomatic Research, Volume 42, Issue 6, 1997, Pages 583-596, ISSN 0022-3999, https://doi.org/10.1016/S0022-3999(97)00004-4

 Smyth JM, Johnson JA, Auer BJ, Lehman E, Talamo G, Sciamanna CN

 Saoirse Finn, Daisy Fancourt, Chapter 9 - The biological impact of listening to music in clinical and nonclinical settings: A systematic review, Editor(s): Julia F. Christensen, Antoni Gomila, Progress in Brain Research, Elsevier, Volume 237, 2018, Pages 173-200, ISSN 0079-6123, ISBN 9780128139813,

 Xiao Ma et al, (2017) The Effect of Diaphragmatic Breathing on Attention, Negative Affect and Stress in Healthy Adults US National Library of Medicine, National Institute of Health